 Unfortunately, some people feel uncomfortable discussing anything to do with reproductive health, as it's often considered to be something quite private, or even taboo – despite being a normal part of many people's everyday life.
 You may even feel this way yourself.
 This can make it even more difficult for you to open up about physical and mental health problems related to your periods.
 But finding the words to tell others about what's going on is usually the first step you can take towards getting help and feeling better.

 You might find it useful to contact an organisation that specialises in support and advice for PMDD.
-Whilst there is no a specific organisation for PMDD support in the UK, you may find it useful to visit the Gia Allemand Foundation website (an American organisation).
+Whilst there is no a specific organisation for PMDD support in the UK, you may find it useful to visit the International Association for Premenstrual Disorders (an American organisation).
 The National Association for Premenstrual Syndrome may also be useful.
 These organisations may be able to direct you to more sources of support.

 Peer support brings together people who have had similar experiences, which some people find very helpful.